Mediterranean Farro Salad

 Step seven

-Transfer into a serving dish.
+Transfer it to a serving bowl.

 Time to either bring it to a potluck or enjoy it as a side dish.